mathias/mathias.github.com/source/_posts/2014-09-15-clojure-code-quality-tools.md

 ## Final Thoughts

-That's all!
-I did write a bit more on using `lein deps :tree` to find dependency-of-dependencies conflicts, but the functionality stopped working in the most recent version of Leiningen (2.4.3).
-If you're interested in that section, I've put it online as a [gist](https://gist.github.com/mathias/2af80c34edbc53582f53).
-When a new release of lein brings that functionality back, I'll write a quick follow-up post for it.
+In this post, I covered 5 tools to add to your workflow all the time, and some others that might be useful in certain cases.
+I'm sure there's more tools out there that are useful that I don't know about, and I'd love to hear about them.

 I'm also thinking about writing some posts about other development tools that I use, particularly how I use [midje](https://github.com/marick/midje) to test, and how you can benchmark code with [perforate](https://github.com/davidsantiago/perforate).
 If you're interested in those topics, get in touch and let me know.

-I'm sure there's more tools out there that are useful that I don't know about, and I'd love to hear about them.

 Have fun and enjoy your cleaner codebase with these tools in your tool belt!